tsgates/arch-wiki-markdown/wiki/VMware.md

 Using the modified BIOS

-If and when you decide to modify the extracted BIOS you can make your virtual machine use it by moving it to ~/vmware/<Virtual machine name>:
+If and when you decide to modify the extracted BIOS you can make your virtual machine use it by moving it to ~/vmware/Virtual machine name:

-    $ mv bios440.rom ~/vmware/<Virtual machine name>/
+    $ mv bios440.rom ~/vmware/Virtual machine name/

-then adding the name to the <Virtual machine name>.vmx file:
+then adding the name to the Virtual machine name.vmx file:

-    ~/vmware/<Virtual machine name>/<Virtual machine name>.vmx
+    ~/vmware/Virtual machine name/Virtual machine name.vmx

     bios440.filename = "bios440.rom"

-> Copy-On-Write (CoW)

-CoW comes with some advantages, but can negatively affect performance with large files that have small random writes (e.g. database files and virtual machine images):

-    $ chattr +C ~/vmware/<Virtual machine name>/<Virtual machine name>.vmx

-Note:From the chattr man page: "For btrfs, the C flag should be set only on new or empty files.
-If set on a file which already has data blocks, it is undefined when the blocks assigned to the file will be fully stable.
-If set on a directory, only new files will be affected."

 > Using DKMS to manage the modules